-In spring, their discrete and delicate blooming will spread a fragrant bee-pleasing odor, and in fall yellow and silver-colored fruits attract birds with their fruits which are edible even for us.
+In spring, the discrete and delicate blooming will spread a fragrant bee-pleasing odor, and in fall yellow and silver-colored fruits attract birds with their fruits which are edible even for us.

-A cousin of the Russian olive is the American silverberry, Elaeagnus commutata.
+A cousin of Russian olive is American silverberry, Elaeagnus commutata.
 It’s native to North America, unlike Russian olive.

 - Russian olive in the Americas is an invasive species.